-More money will be gambled on Super Bowl XLIX-number 49 to those of us mystified by Roman numerals-than on any other sporting event this year.
+More money will be gambled on Super Bowl 51 than on any other sporting event this year, approximately \$4.7 billion.
 There's nothing like it, for both legal and illegal wagers.
-At casinos in Las Vegas, online sportsbooks, in an office pool or somewhere else, America likes to bet on the Super Bowl.
-But bear in mind, not every bet is about winning or losing.
+At casinos in Las Vegas, online sportsbooks, in an office pool, or somewhere else, America likes to bet on the Super Bowl.
+Not every bet is about winning or losing.
+Many bets are so-called prop (proposition) bets, over/unders and spreads.